entur/terraform-google-cloud-storage/README.md

 ### Version constraints

 You can control the version of a module dependency by adding `?ref=TAG` at the end of the source argument, as shown in the example above.
 This is highly recommended.
-You can find a list of available versions [here](https://github.com/entur/terraform-google-cloud-storage/releases).
+For a list of available versions see [releases](https://github.com/entur/terraform-google-cloud-storage/releases).

 Dependency automation tools such as Renovate Bot will be able to discover new releases and suggest updates automatically.